top of page

 Here’s how it works:

-Next, visualise a clear, empowering image of how you want to feel or behave (e.g., confident, calm, capable).
+• Next, visualize a clear, empowering image of how you want to feel or behave (e.g., confident, calm, capable).

 2. Anchoring Calm: Your Internal Reset Button

-This is a go-to technique for managing physical symptoms of stress in real time.
+This technique is excellent for managing physical symptoms of stress in real time.

 When you’re in a truly calm state—perhaps after a breathwork session or a peaceful walk—pair that state with a physical gesture.
 For me, it’s gently pressing my thumb and middle finger together.

-Repeat this in moments of calm to “anchor” the state.
-Later, during stressful moments, repeating the same gesture can help your nervous system recall that calmness.
+Repeat this in moments of calm to “anchor” that state.
+Later, during stressful times, using the same gesture can help your nervous system recall that calmness.

-You can use any gesture or touch, as long as it’s consistent.
+You can use any gesture or touch, as long as it remains consistent.
 Over time, it becomes a reliable internal reset button.

 3. Rewriting Inner Dialogue: Change the Voice